How to Explain the Need of Time Tracking to Your Employees

 You need to extend flexibility and openness throughout the whole initial phase.
 When you are trying out an employee time tracker, consider the initial learning curve and provide all the resources required to help your workers get started.

-Instead of just testing the time tracking tool just by yourself, consider running a trial with a small team of workers to assess how they feel about it.
+Instead of testing the time tracking tool just by yourself, consider running a trial with a small team of workers to assess how they feel about it.
 Since they’ll be using it daily, they need to understand whether it’s straightforward to use and experience how it can be integrated into their workflow.
-If you implement a time tracker for a while and it just doesn’t suit the requirements of your team, you can switch it.
+If you implement a time tracker for a while and it just doesn’t suit your team’s requirements, you can switch it.

-Time tracking can be hugely beneficial for both employer and employee when implemented correctly.
+Time tracking can hugely benefit both employer and employee when implemented correctly.
 It is important to explain the working, benefits, and evaluation of time tracking to your employees.
 All their doubts and concerns should be promptly addressed.
 Follow the steps mentioned above to explain time tracking to your employees.